Strangeways, Here We Come: Critical reception

-Reviewing the album for AllMusic, Stephen Thomas Erlewine gave the album a score of four stars out of five and said it was "a subtly shaded and skilled album, one boasting a fuller production than before ... while it doesn't match The Queen Is Dead or The Smiths, it is far from embarrassing and offers a summation of the group's considerable strengths".
-Douglas Wolk, writing for Pitchfork, gave it an 8.3 out of 10, and reflected on Strangeways, Here We Come as the Smiths' album about "desperately trying not to repeat themselves", noting that it was tempting to hear it as a premonition of their breakup, even more so than the band's previous albums.
+Reviewing Strangeways, Here We Come for the New Musical Express, Len Brown concluded that "it's the weird balance of Morrissey's mortal humour with Marr's beatific melodies that establishes The Smiths' final greatness", deeming the album to be a masterpiece that "surpasses even The Queen Is Dead in terms of poetic, pop and emotional power."
+Andy Strickland of Record Mirror deemed the album "an apt swansong" that contains some of the Smiths' best ever songs, despite a suspicion that Marr is "holding back".
 Robert Christgau of The Village Voice gave the album a grade of B and noted that, after warming up to "the supple smarts of their sound", he approached the album expecting "even tastier goodies", only to be struck by its grim tone.
 He observed that "in three of these songs somebody's dead or dying, in three more somebody contemplates murder", and the rest are marked by "a selfish pet of the sort that led to the aforementioned threats".

+Reviewing the album retrospectively for AllMusic, Stephen Thomas Erlewine gave the album a score of four stars out of five and said it was "a subtly shaded and skilled album, one boasting a fuller production than before ... while it doesn't match The Queen Is Dead or The Smiths, it is far from embarrassing and offers a summation of the group's considerable strengths".
+Douglas Wolk, writing for Pitchfork, gave it an 8.3 out of 10, and reflected on Strangeways, Here We Come as the Smiths' album about "desperately trying not to repeat themselves", noting that it was tempting to hear it as a premonition of their breakup, even more so than the band's previous albums.
+Andrew Harrison of Select deems it "better than it gets credit for: more jokes than usual [and] a genuine tearjerker in the closer 'I Won't Share You'."

 The album ranked number 3 among "Albums of the Year" for 1987 in the annual NME critics' poll, and "Girlfriend in a Coma" ranked number 11 among songs.
-In 2000 it was voted number 601 in Colin Larkin's All Time Top 1000 Albums.
+In 2000 it was ranked number 601 in Colin Larkin's All Time Top 1000 Albums.
 Rolling Stone said the record "stands as one of their best and most varied".
 Slant Magazine listed the album at number 69 on its list of "Best Albums of the 1980s", writing that "Whether or not Strangeways, Here We Come ended the Smiths' brief career with their best album has been the subject of considerable debate for nearly a quarter century, but it definitively stands as the band's most lush, richest work".
+Jonathan Kennaugh of The Rough Guide to Rock (1999) believed the band's "vigorous self-belief of old" was largely absent, noting the record's foreboding atmosphere and singling "I Won't Share You" out as a poignant epitaph.